Model points are one of the the actuarial cash flow model's inputs. In this post, we will discuss what model points are and how to set them up.

 In short, a model point represents an object for which the actuarial cash flow model will be evaluated.

-Actuarial cash flow models have two main types of inputs: assumptions and model points.
-If you model life insurance, assumptions include mortality rates, lapse rates and interest rates.
-Model points are policy data which contain information on policyholders (age, sum insured, fund value etc.).
+If you model life insurance, model points may be policy data which contain information on policyholders (age, sum insured, fund value etc.).
 If you model assets, model points can include characteristics of financial assets such as bonds.

 In the past, it was common to group multiple objects (e.g. multiple policyholders) with similar characteristics into one model point.
 Thanks to that, the model could run faster.
 Nowadays, it's not so common, because grouping requires additional work and computers just got faster.